 You can use tax-free exchanges for investment and business real property, but not your personal residence.
-As a result, landlords can use it for their rental real estate and businesses can use it for office buildings and other business property.
-Like-kind exchanges can’t be used for personal property like a car—they are limited to real property.
+Real property is defined as a parcel of land and everything permanently attached to it, such as buildings.
+As a result, landlords can use a 1031 exchange for their rental real estate and businesses can use it for office buildings and other business property.
+Like-kind exchanges can’t be used for personal property such as a car, either—they are limited to real property.

 You may only exchange property for other similar property, called like-kind property by the IRS.
 Like-kind properties have the same nature or character, even if they differ in grade or quality.
 All real estate owned for investment or business use in the United States is considered to be like kind with all other such real estate in the United States, no matter the type or location.
 For example, an apartment building in New York is “like kind” to an office building in California.